PanicInitiative/panicbutton.io/_posts/help/using/0001-01-01-help-using-04-faq.md

 section_order: 4
 ---

-1##I’ve downloaded the app but I can’t find the app on my phone, where is it?
+1. ## I’ve downloaded the app but I can’t find the app on my phone, where is it?

 Search amongst your apps for a new one app with the PB icon.
 This icon will show until you have finished setting up the app, after which it will be appear with the Calculate! icon.